Fuyukai/Tinlok/docs/modules/core/networking/network-enums.rst

 .. versionchanged:: 1.3.0

-    Moved from Tinlok-Core to Copperchain.

-.. versionchanged:: 1.3.0

     An interface was extracted from each enumeration, making these more forwards-compatible.

 Copperchain provides several interfaces defining the socket creation constant, and enumerations containing a set of possible values that are known to be supported by all platforms.